Skip to main content

 The Tight Five is what mantras become when they graduate to systems.

 Instead of remembering a phrase, you load a schema.
 Instead of relying on willpower, you have architecture.
-Instead of "I should remember to check all five dimensions," you have a frame that makes forgetting impossible — because if any element is missing, you feel the gap the way you'd feel a missing prop in a scrum.
+Instead of "I should remember to check all five dimensions," you have a frame that makes forgetting impossible.
+If any element is missing, you feel the gap the way you'd feel a missing prop in a scrum.
 The thing falls over.

 The Instrument